cbw-dev/INR-2024-Recreate/README.md

   - Meet the faculty headers-pronouns bug
 - Figure out how to implement a schedule using the toastui library (create our own R data frame?)
 - A good way to show the Course Materials

-Quick Note: INR does not have any slides currently on the website, however check Julia's_LabNotes for a way to do so (essentially embedded a pdf)